• Skip to primary navigation

 This dish is perfect for that leftover ricotta from another recipe.
 So if you are in need of more ricotta recipes, this is a great option!

-On the weekend, I will make my ricotta pancakes for breakfast or my ricotta cake, on a Saturday and then make this light meal as a lunch on Sunday.
+On the weekend, I will make my ricotta pancakes for breakfast on a Saturday and then make this light meal as a lunch on Sunday.
 It makes for a great weekend of meals this way.

 We love eating this al fresco in the warmer weather with a side of garlic crostini.
 If you would like to add a sweet twist to this ricotta salad, you can drizzle a simple balsamic reduction over the top when serving.